ToolGrid — Product & Engineering

 Manual conversion is slow and error-prone.
 You must identify each HTML tag and rewrite it in Markdown.
 You must handle nested structures correctly.
 You must preserve links, images, and formatting.
 This tool automates all these steps.

 HTML often includes boilerplate like navigation, headers, and footers.
 These elements are not part of the main content.
-Smart extraction removes boilerplate before conversion.
+Smart extraction removes boilerplate before conversion, which is helpful when you convert webpage to Markdown or when you copy content from a site and want the main article text only.
 This produces cleaner Markdown output.

 Content migration requires converting HTML pages to Markdown.
 Blog platforms, documentation sites, and content management systems often need this.
-This tool automates the conversion process.
+If you need to convert HTML to Markdown for documentation, or convert HTML files to Markdown for a repo, this tool automates the conversion process.

 Documentation work benefits from Markdown format.
 Technical writers convert HTML documentation to Markdown for easier editing.
 Markdown works well with version control and collaboration tools.

 Blog post conversion helps writers move content between platforms.
 Many platforms support Markdown import.
-Converting HTML to Markdown enables easy migration.
+Converting HTML to Markdown enables easy migration, whether you paste HTML from an editor or convert an exported HTML file to Markdown.

 Email content conversion helps create plain text versions.
 Some email systems prefer Markdown for formatting.
-This tool helps convert HTML emails to Markdown.
+This tool helps convert HTML email to Markdown while keeping links, headings, and lists readable.

 Code documentation often needs Markdown format.
 Many documentation generators use Markdown.
 Converting HTML documentation to Markdown enables better tool integration.
 For adjacent tasks, previewing Markdown addresses a complementary step.